agerwitz/shield/README.md

 * Implement the fs storage plugin to store blobs in the local file system
 * Implement the Core Daemon with limited functionality:
     * Task execution
-    * backup operation
+    * Backup operation
-    * restore operation
+    * Restore operation
 * Implement the HTTP API with limited functionality:
     * /v1/jobs/*
     * /v1/archive/*